Apalki666/Apalki666/README.md

 ## Hi there 👋

+I'm Catalin also known as Apalki.

+Working as an R&D Engineer at Eaton for 8 years Currently learning programing on boot.dev

+more TBA

 <!--
 **Apalki666/Apalki666** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.